Shelly-Ann Fraser-Pryce: 2010–2011: Suspension and return

-2012: Olympic title defence
+2012: Olympic 100 m title defense

-Beginning with her first Olympic win in 2008, Fraser-Pryce had been at the forefront of a booming sprint rivalry between Jamaica and the United States.
-At the Beijing Olympics, Jamaica captured five of a possible six gold medals in the sprints, with Fraser-Pryce and Campbell-Brown winning the women’s 100 m and 200 m respectively, and Usain Bolt dominating the men's 100 m, 200 m, and 4 × 100 m relay.
+Beginning with her first Olympic win in 2008, Fraser-Pryce was at the forefront of a sprint rivalry between Jamaica and the United States.
+At the Beijing Olympics, Jamaica captured five of a possible six gold medals in the sprints, with Fraser-Pryce and Campbell-Brown winning the women's 100 m and 200 m respectively, and Usain Bolt dominating the men's 100 m, 200 m, and 4 × 100 m relay.
 Jamaica's success continued through the 2009 and 2011 World Championships, highlighted by Bolt's record-breaking performances at each event.
 Fraser-Pryce's career dip in 2010 and 2011 saw U.S. sprinter Carmelita Jeter rising to prominence in the 100 m, becoming the fastest woman alive (at the time) and clinching the world title in 2011.
 Fraser-Pryce later described Jeter as one of the toughest rivals she faced throughout her career.

 Despite a slow start, the 2012 athletics season proved to be one of the most successful for the diminutive sprinter.
-In May, she posted 11.00 s for third at the Doha Diamond League, then 11.06 s for second place at the Rome Golden Gala.
+In May, she posted 11.00 s for third place at the Doha Diamond League, then 11.06 s for second place at the Rome Golden Gala.
 By June, she was in winning form, cruising to victory at the Adidas Grand Prix in 10.92 s.
 Weeks later, she won the sprint double at the Jamaican Olympic Trials in Kingston.
 In the 100 m, she sped to a new personal best (and world lead) of 10.70 s, which improved on the national record she set in 2009 and moved her to fourth on the all-time list of fastest 100 m sprinters.
 In the 200 m, she defeated the reigning world and Olympic 200 m champion Veronica Campbell-Brown in a career-best 22.10 s.
 While preparing for the Olympics, she was also completing her Bachelor of Science degree at the University of Technology in Jamaica.